poiati/gmongo/README.md

 # Aggregation

-This features is only available in version 1.0 or greather.
+This features is only available in version 1.0 or greater.

+The simple example bellow will get the name of all the cities with population greater or equal 10.000 and sort it.

 ```groovy
 @Grab("com.gmongo:gmongo:1.0")